samik1234/hello/README.md

 While this might seem simple, it’s actually a solid step up in complexity.

+Here’s what you can expect to learn from this code:

 This is because you’ll be using more advanced CSS to style and position elements by getting to grips with the Flexbox layout model.
 Flexbox: Learn how to use Flexbox for creating flexible and responsive layouts that work on different screen sizes